oddbear/GoXLR-Force-Defaults/README.md

-# This is a fork used to change the Windows defaults for the BEACN Mix Create audio devices rather than GoXLR
+# This is a fork used to change the Windows defaults for the BEACN Mix Create audio devices

 ### Orignally created by oddbear